 Many of the parish’s boundaries date from Saxon times and incorporate parts of what were known as Liddaton and Lamerton, to become Brentor in the 1800s.
 In 1987 land was gained from Mary Tavy along West Blackdown but lost to Lydford on the north-east side.
 The parish boasts five old inscribed boundstones on the current boundary, to which a further nine ‘millennium’ boundstones were added in 2000, notably along the newly defined border with Mary Tavy.

-The current boundary measures some 14 miles (22 km) and was last beaten in 1989.
-The proposed perambulation is thus long overdue and we hope to revive interest in this traditional feature of parish life.
-Watch out for more details!
+The current boundary measures some 12.5 miles (22 km) and was last beaten in 1989.
+The perambulation was long overdue and the organisers were pleased to revive this traditional feature of parish life.

-The following information is reproduced from a Souvenir Booklet that is being printed to commemorate the 2018 Beating of the Bounds perambulation.
+The following information is reproduced from a Souvenir Booklet that is being printed to commemorate the 2018 Beating the Bounds.
 The booklet, written by Steve Mason, has kindly been funded by Brentor Parish Council.
-All photos by Steve Mason.
+All photographs by Steve Mason.

 ORIGINS OF THE CUSTOM